-- Rating Percentage Index (RPI) [won-lost record (30%), opponents' winning percentage (24%) and opponents' opponents' winning percentage (46%)]; including quality win bonus
+- NCAA Percentage Index (NPI) [won-lost record (25%), strength of schedule (75%)] including quality win bonus

 - Head-to-head competition; and

 - Results versus common opponents.

-If points awarded for any win lower a team's average RPI, those points will not count toward the RPI.
+If points awarded for any win lower a team's average NPI, those points will not count toward the NPI.
+If points earned for losing a game increase a team's average NPI, those points will not count toward the NPI.

-Quality win bonus awarded for wins against the top 12 championship eligible teams in the final selection RPI.
+Quality win bonus awarded for wins against teams with an NPI above 51.50.